Answers to commonly asked questions

 Do you handle major rewrites?

-Will you complete revisions for free?
+Will you complete revisions to your model projects for free?

 Again – this process will require many changes.
 It's important to have that in your mind at the outset, so that requests for revisions don't throw you for a loop.